 Where land meets sea – the Rena disaster

 New Zealand is surrounded by sea.
 Our coastlines and marine resources need care and protection.
 What happens when disaster strikes?
-The introductory article follows what happened and the clean up.
+The introductory article follows what happened with the Rena disaster and the clean up.

 - Habitats in the Bay of Plenty – article